-City of Minneapolis 2017 Drinking Water Report
+2019 Drinking Water Report

-The City of Minneapolis is issuing the results of monitoring done on its drinking water for the period from January 1 to December 31, 2017.
-The purpose of this report is to advance understanding of drinking water and heighten awareness of the need to protect precious water resources.
+The City of Minneapolis is issuing the results of monitoring done on its drinking water for the period from January 1 to December 31, 2019.
+The purpose of this report is to advance consumers' understanding of drinking water and heighten awareness of the need to protect precious water resources.